Even Ghosts Need the Chance to Speak the Truth, Don’t They?

 - Historical setting.
 The play-novel takes place in Westminster Cemetery, the actual cemetery where Edgar Allan Poe is buried.

 - Edgar Allan Poe, his Raven, and his family.
 Fans of Poe’s twisted tales will meet a newly imagined Poe and a trio of his relations.

 “Amato (Guitar Notes, 2012) is no stranger to playing with form and genre…a unique read that fans of Poe, poetry, or stage plays will find something to grab onto.” –Booklist

 “The resulting alchemy capitalizes on the strengths of both media to create a unique, fully-realized world… Quoth the Raven, “Encore.”–Kirkus

 Author Notes about the Writing Process

-Find out more about my writing process in this link to come.
+Find out more about my writing process and watch a video about one of my revision exercises in this link.